 Our room was in the river house and had a nice entrance alcove where you could leave your heavy outdoor clothing and boots, before entering your nice suite.
 Once inside the first door on our right was our private sauna.
 The room was spacious and was set with Scandinavian furniture.
 On the other side of the room, facing the river, were large windows and a door to a porch, which we did not use.
 Between the hotel and the river were various trails, one used daily by the Saami schoolchildren as they trekked first to their Saami language class at the cultural center, and then, afterwards, back to school about a quarter of a mile upstream of the hotel.
 The closest building to the hotel is the Saami Cultural Center and Legislative Building- all in the same structure that looks like a giant lodge of sorts.
 We spent a few hours there one afternoon and it was well worth the time, between the museum, the handicrafts, and other exhibits.

 Now, what does one do in the Lapland in the middle of winter?

 Answer, everything winter, except Alpine skiing-it might be there but we never found it, nor saw anyone in the hotel with Alpine gear.
-To start with, we booked all of our excursions through the hotel, and they have an extended list of these at their website.
+To start with, we booked all of our excursions through the hotel.
+They have an extended list of these at their website.
 If something you want is missing, I’m sure they can hook you up with it.
 The activities, in summary, include: